Latest releaseVersion 1.4.2-en (PDF, English)

 Anyway, when I just had written down the ruleset for Combo Whist I brought it to school and pretended that I had found it on the Internet (to keep my friends' opinions unbiased).
 Somewhat surprisingly, the game was a complete success, and all of us who played it found it much more entertaining than the ordinary Whist variant that we were playing because it was less monotone, but also because skill was much more useful in this game while luck was a smaller factor.
 Another major entertainment factor was the wording of many concepts in the game, which was very well suited to our kind of humor.
 Of course, after a couple of weeks when my friends' opinions were heard, I revealed that I was the actual author of the game, which at least one of my friends already sneakily suspected by then and also had jokingly accused me of earlier.

-The game has since become much more balanced (although, it started out much more balanced than I would have guessed), and some rules have been added to it while some of the ordinary rules have been modified.
+The game has since become much more balanced (although, it started out much more balanced than I would have guessed), and some rules have been added to it while some of the original rules have been modified.
 This has been an ongoing process from around the time of Combo Whist's creation in 2007, to this day in February, 2014, when I publish version 1.0 of it, although there have been breaks on the order of years in this development process.
 The game is still in development, though, and probably needs more polish when strategies which my friends and I haven't realized exist are revealed and turn out to be imbalanced.
 So if you play this game and have opinions about it, I would appreciate some feedback.
 The rules document are published under GNU General Public License (version 3 or later), and its LaTeX source is available for anyone to modify on GitHub.

 1This is not universally agreed upon.